-No. Proposed Building modelling requirements Standard Practice Building modelling requirements 100% of the energy generated on-site from low or zero carbon sources, such as cogeneration, trigeneration, solar photovoltaic and wind, may be used to reduce the calculated annual energy consumption of the building.
-15 On-site energy generation The modelling methodology to be used must be proposed by the design team in the form of a CIR.
+- 15 100% of the energy generated on-site from low or zero carbon sources, such as cogeneration, trigeneration, solar photovoltaic and wind, may be used to reduce the calculated annual energy consumption of the building.
+On-site energy generation The modelling methodology to be used must be proposed by the design team in the form of a CIR.
 None Where a diesel generator is installed, it must be assumed that standard diesel, rather that any alternative liquid fuel, is used, unless the generator has been modified to accept the alternative fuel only.
-16 Lifts Modelled using the modified Draft ISO standard calculation methodology detailed in Appendix CEnergy Consumption Adjustment Factors Modelled using the modified Draft ISO standard calculation methodology detailed in Appendix CEnergy Consumption Adjustment Factors 17 Other energy consumption Any other energy consumed on site for base building facilities such as a water recycling treatment plant, should be calculated by the design team and included.
-None · All assumptions used in the calculation must be provided in the documentation and justified.
-18 Small power and process loads The energy consumed by small power or process equipment directly, is not included in the assessment.
-This energy consumption is related to the function of the building rather than the physical attributes of the building fabric and services which is being assessed in this credit.
-As Proposed Building model. loads Please note however, that internal heat loads resulting from equipment use must be included in the simulation of the HVAC energy consumption as detailed in Appendix A. 19 Swimming Pool See Appendix H. As Proposed Building model.
+16 Lifts Modelled using the modified Draft ISO standard calculation methodology detailed in Appendix D Lift energy consumption methodology Modelled using the modified Draft ISO standard calculation methodology detailed in Appendix D Lift energy consumption methodology 17 Other energy consumption Any other energy consumed on site for base building facilities such as a water recycling treatment plant, should be calculated by the design team and included.
+None All assumptions used in the calculation must be provided in the documentation and justified.